vmware-labs/multi-tenant-persistence-for-saas/docs/DOCUMENTATION.md

 }
 ```

+<a name="Status"></a>
 ## type [Status](<https://github.com/vmware-labs/multi-tenant-persistence-for-saas/blob/main/pkg/realization_store/status.go#L22>)

 ```go
 type Status int
 ```

-The values are ordered in th priority order, where the highest value is set as overall status for given resource, from the list of enforcement statuses for that resource NOTE: Do not reorder or change the values of the statuses.
+<a name="UNKNOWN"></a>The values are ordered in th priority order, where the highest value is set as overall status for given resource, from the list of enforcement statuses for that resource NOTE: Do not reorder or change the values of the statuses.

 ```go
 const (